gcolbourn/Donacha.in/README.md

 * Excluding religious and political charities.

 * Direct support (not via charities), for example refugee camps, or something analagous to GiveDirectly (unconditional cash transfers to the poorest families in the world).
-Would require widespread use of the Ethereum Computer, and an associated smart phone app (people receiving cash from GiveDirectly currently get M-Pesa by SMS, how long before even the poorest have smartphones?
-Or would it be feasible to link directly to M-Pesa?).
+Would require widespread use of a low cost dedicated Ethereum Computer such as Consensus Hackethon Runner Up, Community Relief, built: https://docs.google.com/presentation/d/1XsiPjlgFsuV1kUEvydlvEuJzSv-m49ilPI4mb0bbDBE/edit?usp=sharing

 * Reducing Catastrophic/Existential Risk (risk of civilisational collapse, or human extinction) - see http://www.globalchallenges.org/reports/Global-Catastrophic-Risk-Annual-Report-2016.pdf